 Program fast facts

-Evenings on the SMU-in-Plano campus
+Evenings on the Dallas campus

 For years, the paralegal profession has ranked as one of the fastest growing professions in the U.S. In the 2008-09 edition of U.S. Department of Labor’s Bureau of Labor Statistics’ Occupational Outlook Handbook, the following “significant points” were emphasized about the paralegal profession.